waynecharr/Social_Network_API/README.md

 # Description

 This is the back end of a social media website.
-It uses mongoDb to populate
+It uses mongoDb to populate data.

 # Table of Contents